Layloe/Elisa-/README.md

 -Information security: Not an issue at this point
 -Interoperability: Available through the browser and on the phone -System errors: Alert user string
+-Uses express for the server
+-Uses MongoDB for the database
+-Uses react for the frontend